cse-x345-fall-2017/04-playing-with-hangman/hangman/README.md

 #### Human Player #2:

-1. In a new terminal, navigate to the HumanPlayer directory.
+1. In a new terminal, navigate to the /human_player directory.
 Execute the same command as player #1, but with an --sname of two.